 Future takes virtual fitness to the next level with sophisticated personalization.
 The app connects you with a real personal trainer, who designs a fitness plan for you based on your body and workout goals.
 The plans are delivered to your phone weekly and are designed to keep you motivated by taking the guesswork out of exercise.
 If you’ve ever wandered into a gym unsure of what to do — this app is perfect for you.

-Best of all, Future will also send you an Apple Watch to accompany your plan, so your virtual trainer can track your progress, celebrate milestones with you and fine-tune your routine over time so it continues to suit your needs.
 The hardest part of any workout routine?
 The first step.
 That’s why we partnered with Future to give Spy readers their first month for just $19!
 After that, your membership costs $149 a month, which is about as much as a luxe gym membership without the famously bad contracts.
 If you factor in the in-person costs of a personal trainer, this is a serious deal.